czue/gmail-tools/README.md

 Tools for querying your gmail inbox.
-Right now this just supports passing in a search term to your inbox, and dumping the results in a machine readable csv format for future analysis.
+Right now this just supports passing in a search term to your inbox, and dumping the results in a machine readable csv format for future analysis, as well as some simple stats (messages by date and username).
+There are multiple output files.

 ## Setup